GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/resourceManagement/README.md

 ### TEST - USE POST RELEASE ###

 The source file is `test_rlr_usePostRelease.c`.
 The test calls a `usePostRelease` function 50 times.
 This function allocates a random number of bytes for two pointers, then free one, and after that, it allocates random number of bytes for three extra pointers, then randomly (with 20\% probability) decides to use the freed pointer with `memcpy` either as source in part 1, or as destination in part 2.
 In the end, it frees all the allocated memory.

+## Miscellaneous ##

+The following are the miscellaneous CWEs that do not belong to a particular sub-category: